Connectime4ever/UFOs/README.md

 Other functionalities:
 + The ability to export/print the filtered information and the graphs obtained from the filter information.
 + It is recommended to link the information for automated update with the use of APIs.
++ A droped down menu for entry validation